octue/octue-sdk-python/docs/source/asking_questions.rst

 <https://github.com/octue/octue-sdk-python/issues/528>`_

+.. _using_service_registries:

 Using a service registry
 ========================
-When asking a question, you can optionally specify one or more service registries to resolve SRUIDs against.
-This is analogous to specifying a different ``pip`` index for resolving package names when using ``pip install``.
+When asking a question, you can optionally specify one or more `service registries
+<https://django-twined.readthedocs.io/en/latest/>`_ to resolve SRUIDs against.
+This is analogous to specifying a
+different ``pip`` index for resolving package names when using ``pip install``.
 If you don't specify any registries, the default Octue service registry is used.

 Specifying service registries can be useful if: